Abema: 2021–2023: Major sports acquisitions and the 2022 World Cup

+2024–present: Profitability and intellectual property expansion
-In February 2024, Abema launched a partnership with DAZN, introducing a subscription plan titled "ABEMA de DAZN."
-This plan allows subscribers to watch a wide range of sports content distributed by DAZN, including the J.League, La Liga, Serie A, Ligue 1, Formula One, and JLPGA tournaments.
-The plan is offered at a monthly rate of ¥4,200 or an annual rate of ¥32,000.

-In April 2024, Abema expanded its sports content offerings through a partnership with WOWOW, launching a plan called "ABEMA de WOWOW".
-This plan provides access to WOWOW-distributed sports content such as the UEFA Champions League, UEFA Europa League, NBA, French Open, US Open, and Super Rugby Pacific.
-The service is available for ¥1,980 per month.
+In February 2024, Abema launched a partnership with DAZN, introducing a subscription tier titled Abema de DAZN.
+This plan allows subscribers to watch a wide range of sports content distributed by DAZN, including the J League, La Liga, Serie A, Ligue 1, Formula One, and JLPGA tournaments.
+In April 2024, Abema expanded its sports content offerings through a partnership with Wowow, launching a plan called Abema de WowSpo.
+This plan provides access to Wowow-distributed sports content such as the UEFA Champions League, UEFA Europa League, NBA, French Open, US Open, and Super Rugby Pacific.

+Despite its massive reach, Abema's cumulative operating losses had exceeded 100 billion yen by 2024.
+To establish a highly profitable foundation and reduce reliance on CyberAgent's gaming and advertising revenues, the company launched a special intellectual property (IP) task force in April 2024.
+The team aims to develop original, globally successful multimedia franchises to drive cross-media synergy and advertising revenue for Abema, preparing the platform for long-term sustainability ahead of Fujita's planned transition from the presidency in 2026.
+To immediately bolster this IP portfolio, CyberAgent acquired Nitroplus, the content production company behind Touken Ranbu, for 16.7 billion yen in June 2024.

-In May 2024, Abema partnered with J Sports, launching a new subscription plan called "ABEMA de J SPORTS" on May 13.
-For ¥2,180 per month, subscribers gain access to a range of sports content provided by J Sports On-Demand, including the Nippon Professional Baseball games hosted by the Hiroshima Toyo Carp, Chunichi Dragons, and Yokohama DeNA BayStars, as well as Japan Rugby League One, Super GT, and the Tour de France.
+In May 2024, Abema partnered with J Sports, launching a new subscription plan called Abema de J Sports.
+Subscribers gain access to a range of sports content provided by J Sports On-Demand, including Nippon Professional Baseball games hosted by the Hiroshima Toyo Carp, Chunichi Dragons, and Yokohama DeNA BayStars, as well as Japan Rugby League One, Super GT, and the Tour de France.